nuest/docker-qgis-model/README.md

 ## Example with embedded data

-If you want to embed the data into the container, you can create your own dockerfile and directly `COPY` your data directory to the location `/data` inside the container.
+If you want to embed the data into the container, you can create your own dockerfile and directly `COPY` your directory with data, models (and optionally user scripts) to the location `/workspace` inside the container.
 See `/example/Dockerfile` for a template.

 ## Preparations